calimero-project/calimero-device/README.md

 calimero-device
 ===============

-Provides a skeleton for implementing a KNX device in software using Calimero
+Calimero KNX Device

+This feature branch adapts the KNX device to use the Calimero library builds for Java SE Embedded 8.